-New, Amended and Revised Standards and Interpretations Effective Date Announced by IASB (Note 1) Amendments to IFRS 16 "Lease Liability in a Sale and Leaseback" Amendments to IAS 1 "Classification of Liabilities as Current or January 1, 2024 (Note 2) January 1, 2024 Non-current" Junuary 1, 2024 Amendments to IAS 1 "Non-current Liabilities with Covenants" January 1, 2024 Amendments to IAS 7 and IFRS 7 "Supplier Finance Arrangements" January 1, 2024 (Note 3)
+New, Amended and Revised Standards and Interpretations Effective Date Announced by IASB (Note 1) Amendments to IFRS 16 "Lease Liability in a Sale and Leaseback" Amendments to IAS 1 "Classification of Liabilities as Current or January 1, 2024 (Note 2) January 1, 2024 Non-current" Amendments to IAS 1 "Non-current Liabilities with Covenants" Amendments to IAS 7 and IERS 7 "Sampling Finance Amendments" January 1, 2024 Amendments to IAS 7 and IFRS 7 "Supplier Finance Arrangements" January 1, 2024 (Note 3)

-Note 1: Unless stated otherwise, the above IFRS Accounting Standards will be effective for annual reporting periods beginning on or after their respective effective dates.

-Note 2: A seller-lessee shall apply the Amendments to IFRS 16 retrospectively to sale and leaseback transactions entered into after the date of initial application of IFRS 16.
+- Note 1: Unless stated otherwise, the above IFRS Accounting Standards will be effective for annual reporting periods beginning on or after their respective effective dates. - Note 2: A seller-lessee shall apply the Amendments to IFRS 16 retrospectively to sale and leaseback transactions entered into after the date of initial application of IFRS 16.